InputUsername/iac-cost-linters/README.md

 # iac-cost-linters

 This repository hosts supplementary scripts and data for my Master's Thesis titled *"Catching Cost Issues in Infrastructure as Code Artifacts using Linters"*.
+In addition, the extensions to [Checkov](https://github.com/InputUsername/checkov/tree/cost-rules) and [TFLint](https://github.com/InputUsername/tflint-ruleset-cost) are available in separate repositories.

 The repository is organized as follows: